ddanger/ddanger/README.md

 Welcome to my GitHub!

-Here I keep code for presentations I might give at a meetup or conference.
+This is where I keep code for presentations I might give at a meetup or conference.

 Other things are mini personal projects or random halfbakery.
 View at your own risk!